Owono2001/instagram-users-not-following-back/README.md

 ## 💐 Standing on the Shoulders of Giants! 💐

 This project is an enhanced fork, originally created by the talented **Judie Michelle Mosinabre** ([@judiemosinabre](https://github.com/judiemosinabre)).
-We extend our sincere gratitude for her foundational work!
+I extend my sincere gratitude for her foundational work!
 This version aims to build upon that solid base with improved performance, features, and a modern UI.

 ➡️ *Check out the original repository [here](https://github.com/judiemosinabre/instagram-users-not-following-back).*